johnscancella/repo1.0prototype/README.md

 To build run `gradle buildRpm`
 This will create multiple `.rpm` files that can then be installed on your system of choice Or you can run a project locally by changing into the directory of the project you want to deploy and running `gradle bootRun`

+### Public domain
+This project is in the worldwide [public domain](LICENSE.md).

+> This project is in the public domain within the United States, and copyright and related rights in the work world wide are waived through the [CC0 1.0 universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+>
+> All contributions to this project will be released under the CC0
+>dedication.
+By submitting a pull request, you are agreeing to comply
+>with this waiver of copyright interest.